 Cross-site scripting (XSS) attacks involve inserting malicious scripts into web pages written in languages such as JavaScript.
 When users inadvertently trigger scripts within their browsers, attackers can perform actions such as stealing cookies or taking over the user’s account.

 DDoS attacks flood systems and networks with large volumes of traffic, making them inaccessible to regular users.
 Hackers orchestrate DDoS attacks using botnets or compromised devices.
-The disruption can lead to financial losses and extortion of organizations to get the attackers to restore activity.
+The disruption can lead to financial losses and to organizations being extorted to get the attackers to restore activity.

 Static analysis examines various methods for exploiting applications without executing them.
 It helps find vulnerabilities caused by coding errors and syntax issues.
 Static Application Security Testing, or SAST, is a static analysis technique that focuses on identifying weaknesses in source code, configuration files, and binaries.
 Examples of techniques used in SAST include: